dmw14/Yojana-Yantra/README.md

 ---

 ## ✨ Features
-- 🔍 **Search & Filter** – Quickly find schemes by category, state, or eligibility
+- 🔍 **Search & Filter** – Quickly find schemes by category or eligibility
 - 📝 **Eligibility Checker** – Enter basic details to see which schemes apply
 - 📂 **Organized Data** – Easy-to-read scheme descriptions and benefits
 - 📱 **Responsive UI** – Accessible on mobile, tablet, and desktop